evitaw/portfolio/README.md

   * Communicate in thread for unsolved issue

 __TablePlus__
-  * Manage multiple databases in MySQL and PostgreSQL: make or import connection, export or import data
+  * Manage multiple databases in MySQL, PostgreSQL, or MariaDB: make or import connection, export or import data
   * Perform query
   * Export database or query result to other formats